bio-tools/biotoolsDocs/api_reference.rst

 Attributes
 ~~~~~~~~~~~~~~~~

-These are attributes supported by bio.tools
+These are attributes supported by dev.bio.tools

 .. code-block:: js